Skip to content

 Bringing a top-tier safety system into your facility is a significant decision, and the investment reflects that.
 Pricing for the WAVE system is tailored to the unique size and needs of your facility, so you get exactly what you need without paying for what you don’t.
 The initial investment covers the GUARDian Hub, all the necessary lifeguard equipment, and the swimmer wearables.
 The best way to understand the cost for your organization is to connect with the WAVE team for a custom quote.
 They also provide full support to help you get started, including installation guidance and staff training to make sure your team is ready from day one.

-How to Choose the Right System for Your Facility
+How to Choose the Right Swimmer Monitoring System

 Choosing a swimmer monitoring system feels like a big decision because it is.
 The right technology can support your staff and add a critical layer of protection for your swimmers.
 But with so many options, from simple fitness trackers to comprehensive safety solutions, how do you find the perfect fit?
 It comes down to understanding your facility’s unique needs and looking at the bigger picture beyond the initial price tag.
 By focusing on your goals, total cost, and non-negotiable safety features, you can confidently select a system that serves your team and your community.